Project

 Pinmux changes back on its own

-Added by Andrew Bean almost 8 years ago
+Added by Andrew Bean over 8 years ago

 I'm trying to set up PINMUX5 at address 0x01C14134 to have EPWM1A on the output.
 It seems to take on the desired value momentarily, but the value subsequently changes back after only a brief moment.
 The following is the code that I'm using: